viridIT/vSMTP/ROADMAP.md

  This version is the first pre-production release.

 - Databases support for VSL.
-  - implementation of the databases access syntax.
+  - Implementation of the databases access syntax.
-  - support for file databases.
+  - Support for file databases.
 - Queues and quarantines management.

 ## Planned features and releases